bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_processes.md

 After initialization, the @ref BPMNOS::Execution::Token::state "state" of the process token is immediately set to @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED".

 ## ENTERED
-Upon entry, the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied to update the @ref BPMNOS::Execution::Token::status "status" of the process token.
+Upon entry, the initial assignment of @ref BPMNOS::Model::Attribute "attributes" are conducted in the order of attribute definitions.
 Feasibility of the @ref BPMNOS::Execution::Token::status "token status" is validated.
 If any of the @ref BPMNOS::Model::ExtensionElements::restrictions "restrictions" is violated, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::FAILED "FAILED".
 Otherwise,